redpesk-core/afb-app-manager/docs/permissions.md

 The permission names are made of NSS (the namespace specific string) starting with "permission:" and followed by colon separated fields.
-The 2 first fields are <api> and <level> and the remaining fields are gouped to form the <hierarchical-name>.
+The 2 first fields are <api> and <level> and the remaining fields are grouped to form the <hierarchical-name>.

 	<api> ::= [ <pname> ]

 	<pname> ::= 1*<pchars>

 	<pchars> ::= <upper> | <lower> | <number> | <extra>

 	<extra> ::= "-" | "." | "_" | "@"

 The field <api> can be made of any valid character for NSS except the characters colon and star (:*).
-This field designate the api providing the permission.
+This field designates the api providing the permission.
 This scheme is used to deduce binding requirements from permission requirements.
 The field <api> can be the empty string when the permission is defined by the AGL system itself.
-The field <api> if starting with the character "@" represents a transversal permission not bound to any binding.
+The field <api> if starting with the character "@" represents a transversal/cross permission not bound to any binding.

 	<level> ::= 1*<lower>